gdarko/ip-location-block/readme.txt

 However, these are the part of GDPR requirements and do not guarantee that the site is compliant with GDPR.
 Refer to [3.0.11 release note](https://iplocationblock.com/changelog/0-3-0-11-release-note/) for details.

+= Is there a way to migrate from IP Geo Block"

+Yes, if "IP Geo Block" settings are detected, you will see migrate option in the Settings last in "Plugin Settings" section.
+This will copy the settings from "IP Geo Block" only.

 = Does this plugin support multisite? =

 Yes.
 You can synchronize the settings with all the sites on the network when you activate on network and enable "**Network wide settings**" in "**Plugin settings**" section.